ekspla/xoss_sync/README.md

 >>> mpy_xoss_sync.start()
 ```

-Though it works as PC version, this is an adhoc implementation to MPY; still work-in-progress.
+Though it works well as PC version, this is an adhoc implementation to MPY; still work-in-progress.

 ## Limitation
 The script seems to work perfectly for my use case as shown above, but there are possible limitations due mainly to the implementation